DragicevicS/memory-card/README.md

 The objective is simple: Don't click on the same card twice!

-- at the start of the game, all cards will be shuffled and laid in rows
+- At the start of the game, all cards will be shuffled and laid in rows
-- each click on a card will result in another shuffle
+- Each click on a card will result in another shuffle
-- if you click on a card twice, it's game over
+- If you click on a card twice, it's game over
-- maximum score is 12
+- Maximum score is 12

 ---